ArtifactDB/gobbler/README.md

   If `owners` is not supplied, it is automatically set to a length-1 array containing only the uploading user.
   This property is ignored when uploading a new version of an asset to an existing project.

-On success, a new project is created with the designated permissions and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
+On success, a new project is created with the designated permissions.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

 ### Uploads and updates